emissary-ingress/emissary/user-guide/consul-service-discovery.md

    kubectl apply -f consul-sd.yaml
    ```

-6. Send a request to the `qotm-consul` API.
+9. Send a request to the `qotm-consul` API.

    ```shell
    curl http://$AMBASSADORURL/qotm-consul/

    {"hostname":"qotm-749c675c6c-hq58f","ok":true,"quote":"The last sentence you read is often sensible nonsense.","time":"2019-03-29T22:21:42.197663","version":"1.3"}
    ```

+   Congratulations!
+You're successfully routing traffic to the QOTM service, which is registered in Consul.

+## Encrypted TLS